-My earliest childhood memory of travel is when, at six years of age and just four feet high, I walked over to Mobutu Sese Seko at a cocktail reception and offered him a piece of chicken.
+My earliest memory of travel is when, at six years of age and just four feet high, I walked over to Mobutu Sese Seko at a cocktail reception and offered him a piece of chicken.

 I don’t recall what happened to the piece of chicken in my right hand, but I do remember this giant of a man in a pinstripe suit leaning over me, smiling.
 I had caught him by surprise.
 Yet I was the one who forgot about my parents, not noticing that my mother turned up in front of me, watching alongside a small crowd surrounding the Maréchal and I.

 We were in Zaire – now called the Democratic Republic of Congo.
 My dad had taken my mom and I along on one of his business trips.
 That night was the opening reception for an annual bank meeting; a gathering of dignitaries and heads of state.